-Iwase Cosfa established the Supplier Code of Ethics in 2019 to specify the approach to raw material procurement, and revised it in fiscal 2022.

-We have obtained the consent of all our suppliers to this Code of Ethics and have made it available to our stakeholders through our website.
+Iwase Cosfa established the Supplier Code of Ethics in 2019 to specify the approach to raw material procurement, and revised it again in fiscal 2023.
+In addition to asking the consent of all our suppliers to this Code of Ethics, we have made it available to our stakeholders through our website.